alal9000/fuel_checker/README.md

 Fuel Checker

 ## 1. Project Description:
+This application does exactly what is says on the box, it is a fuel price checker!
+With the cost of living so extraordinary high these days, especially energy and fuel, I wanted to create an application that would save the user money when they decided to fill up their tank.

-This application will enable the user to check the fuel prices for 91 unleaded fuel within their local vicinity.
+will enable the user to check the fuel prices for 91 unleaded fuel within their local vicinity.

 ## 2. How to Run the Application: